Expandi vs. Waalaxy

 What is the main difference between Expandi, Waalaxy, and ZoomInfo?

 Expandi is a cloud-based LinkedIn automation tool with conditional campaign logic and agency features, priced at $99/month per seat.
-Waalaxy is a Chrome extension LinkedIn outreach tool designed for simplicity, with a free plan and paid tiers starting at $19/month.
+Waalaxy is a Chrome extension LinkedIn outreach tool designed for simplicity, with a permanent free plan and paid tiers starting at $19/month.

 Which tool is safest for my LinkedIn account?